jigish/slate/README.md

         bind 1:ctrl activate-snapshot theName delete

     Will bind the keystroke ctrl-1 to activate the snapshot called "theName" if it exists.
 This will also delete the snapshot (or pop it off the stack if the snapshot is a stack).

+* Show Window Hints (similar to Link Hints in Vimium except for Windows): "hint characters"

+        characters = (optional) a simple string of characters to be used for the hints. each hint consists of one character. if there are more windows than characters then some windows will not get hints. this string can contain any of the single character Allowed Keys.
+Letters may be upper case or lower case, but both will be bound to the lowercase letter for the hint.
+Using upper or lower case only changes how they are displayed.
+The default string of characters is "ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789"

+    Example:

+        bind 1:ctrl hint QWERTYUIOP

+    Will bind the keystroke ctrl-1 to show Window Hints using the letters Q, W, E, R, T, Y, U, I, O, and P.  This will show an overlay in the top-left corner of every window on screen containing one of those letters.
+While the overlays are showing, if one of those letters is pressed, the corresponding window will be focused.
+If there are more than 10 windows, some windows will not get hints.

 ### The "source" Directive ###